What to know about 5G cell service, how it affects you, planes and diplomacy - NewsBreak

 How does the switch to 5G affect me?

-The simple answer is if you watch movies, play games, or handle large volumes of data on your mobile device, 5G is expected to be your best friend.
-According to tech giant Qualcomm, it will allow “higher multi-Gbps peak data speeds, ultra-low latency, more reliability, massive network capacity, increased availability, and a more uniform user experience to more users.”

-In essence, 5G should all but eliminate the problem of being in a place where too many people are trying to use the same wireless network and service slows down or stops working.Read Also: AT&T, Verizon, T-Mobile or UScellular?
-Map shows which cell provider gives your area best coverage
+In essence, 5G should all but eliminate the problem of being in a place where too many people are trying to use the same wireless network and service slows down or stops working.Harmony Montgomery’s mother: Officials ‘dropped the ball’

 How does 5G affect airplanes?